Fred Figglehorn: Fred 2: Night of the Living Fred

 Fred 2: Night of the Living Fred is a 2011 Halloween-themed sequel to Fred: The Movie.
 It first aired on October 22, 2011.
 After Fred has broken up with Judy, he meets Kevin Cen's sister Talia, and becomes convinced that his new neighbor is a vampire.
 The Judy character does not appear, and Jennette McCurdy was replaced by Daniella Monet in the role of Bertha.

 Fred 3: Camp Fred

 In late 2011, a third Fred movie was announced.
 Fred 3: Camp Fred premiered July 28, 2012, on Nickelodeon, which also aired Fred: The Show, a series of 24 11-minute-long episodes, in 2012.
 For summer, Fred attends Camp Iwannapeepee, where he meets several different characters, and must compete against Kevin Cen's camp.

 TV series

 Fred: The Show

 In 2012, Fred became the protagonist in his own TV series, which ran between January and August 2012.
-The series received dismal reviews, particularly for Fred's annoying attitude, and grating voice, and ratings continued to slip until the show was axed, after which Cruikshank severed ties with Nickelodeon, and Fred was retired.
+The series received dismal reviews, particularly for Fred's childish attitude and annoying voice, and ratings continued to plummet until the show was axed, after which Cruikshank severed ties with Nickelodeon, and Fred was retired.